Ahmad6564/Chess-Automation/SETUP.md

 ### Issue: "CUDA out of memory"
 **Solution:**
-- The UI-TARS-1.5-7B model is already efficient with only 7B parameters
+- The Qwen2-VL-2B-Instruct model is already efficient with only 2B parameters with 4-bit quantization
 - Or run on CPU (slower):
   ```python
   # The code automatically detects and uses CPU if CUDA unavailable